Impact

 Risk and Exploitability

-No public CVSS score is provided, and EPSS information is unavailable, but the vulnerability is known to be exploitable by authenticated users.
-Because the flaw allows arbitrary SQL execution, the potential impact is significant.
-The attack is likely carried out through the application's authenticated interface, and it requires the attacker to have valid credentials with sufficient privilege to submit queries to the database.
-The absence of a KEV listing suggests that widespread exploitation has not yet been observed, yet the high severity inherent to SQL injection warrants immediate attention.
+The CVSS score of 8.8 denotes a high severity risk, and the EPSS score of less than 1% indicates that exploitation is currently unlikely but possible.
+The vulnerability is exploitable by authenticated users, and because it allows arbitrary SQL execution, the potential impact is significant.
+The attack is likely carried out through the application's authenticated interface, requiring valid credentials with sufficient privilege to submit queries to the database.
+The KEV listing is not present, suggesting that widespread exploitation has not yet been observed, but the high severity of the flaw warrants immediate attention.

 OpenCVE Enrichment